golioth/golioth-zephyr-sdk/README.rst

-Getting Started
+Golioth Zephyr SDK
 ***************

-Using with Zephyr RTOS
+Getting Started
 ======================

-Most platforms are already supported with mainline `Zephyr RTOS`_.
+Most hardware platforms are already supported with mainline `Zephyr RTOS`_.
 This repository can be added to any Zephyr based project as new `west`_ module.
 However, for making things simple, this repository can also serve as `west`_ manifest repo.

-Using Golioth SDK as manifest repository
+Using Golioth Zephyr SDK as manifest repository
 ----------------------------------------

 Execute this command to download this repository together with all dependencies: